 How to Pack Light for Winter Travel

 Now that you have your warm travel jacket and the rest of your winter gear, you are wondering how you are going to fit it all in your luggage.
-Winter holiday packing is no easy task.
-First, make sure you follow our general packing tips to minimize the other items that you bring.
+Winter holiday packing is no easy task, but we have a few suggestions that might help.

-Wearing your boots on the plane will save a lot of space in your luggage.
-The plane will be cold so try to wear your bulkiest clothes or layers, you don’t need to go overboard like this guy though.
-I also like to wear my jacket on the plane.
-I keep it on my lap during the fight, it can double as a blanket.
+Wear your boots and jacket on the plane: This will save a lot of space in your luggage and even help you avoid overweight luggage fees.
+The plane will be cold so try to wear your bulkiest clothes or layers, but you don’t need to go overboard like this guy though.
+I keep my winter travel jacket on my lap during the fight, it can double as a blanket.

 There you have my winter travel tips and recommendations.
 You can find everything you need on Amazon.
 Amazon Prime members can get free shipping plus read about the other Prime perks that are useful when you are traveling.